droonga/droonga.org/ja/tutorial/plugin-development/index.md

 Collection phase
 : At this phase, a plugin can merge results from steps to a unified result.

+However, the point of view of these descriptions is based on the design of the system itself, so you're maybe confused.
+Then, let's shift our perspective on pluggable operations - what you want to do by a plugin.

+Adding a new command based on another existing command.
+: For example, you possibly want to define a shorthand command wrapping the complex `search` command.
+  *Adaption* of request and response messages makes it come true.

+Adding a new command working around the storage.
+: For example, you possibly want to modify data stored in the storage as you like.
+  *Handling* of requests makes it come true.

+Adding a new command for a complex task
+: For example, you possibly want to implement a powerful command like the built-in `search` command.
+  *Planning and collection* of requests make it come true.

-In this tutorial, we focus on the adaption phase at first.
+In this tutorial, we focus on the adaption at first.
 This is the most "basic" usecase of plugins, so it will help you to understand the overview of Droonga plugin development.
-Then, we focus an other phases in this order.
+Then, we focus an other cases in this order.
 Following this tutorial, you will learn how to write plugins.
 This will be the first step to create plugins fit with your own requirements.

 ## プラグインを開発するには

 For more details, let's read these sub tutorials:

- 1. [Modify requests and responses][adapter]
+ 1. [Adapt requests and responses, to add a new command based on other existing commands][adapter].
- 2. [Handle requests on all partitions][handler]
+ 2. [Handle requests on all partitions, to add a new command working around the storage][handler].
- 3. Handle requests only on a specific partition (under construction)
+ 3. Handle requests only on a specific partition, to add a new command around the storage more smartly. (under construction)
- 4. Distribute requests and collect responses (under construction)
+ 4. Distribute requests and collect responses, to add a new complex command based on sub tasks. (under construction)

   [basic tutorial]: ../basic/